 - Step 3: Connect to your default Wi-Fi network you’re facing the error on.
 Then go to Show Advanced options highlighted in the Wi-Fi network menu.

 - Step 4: Scroll down to IP settings and enter the default settings provided by your internet service provider.
 If you don’t have them with you, get in touch with your internet service provider for more information.

-- Step 5: After you’re done filling the Wi-Fi settings details, enter the access input name (Never default; the user’s choice).
+- Step 5: After filling in the Wi-Fi settings details, enter the access input name (Never default; the user’s choice).
 This should now fix the DNS_PROBE_FINISHED_NXDOMAIN on your Android phone.

-The DNS Lookup Failed error is a very common error for people using the Chrome browser on their devices.
+The DNS Lookup Failed error is prevalent for people using the Chrome browser on their devices.
 However, it just requires manual alterations in settings to fix.
-With just a little bit of tweaks, the browser should start working as it normally does.
+With just a few tweaks, the browser should start working as it usually does.

-If despite all this, the user is unable to work out the fix for the error, their best bet would be to directly call their internet service provider for fixation.
-The ISP should properly guide you and in some occasions actually visit you to fix the problem.
+If the user is unable to work out the fix for the error despite all this, their best bet would be to call their internet service provider for fixation directly.
+The ISP should adequately guide you and, on some occasions, visit you to fix the problem.